hack-technicolor/hack-technicolor/docs/Unlock.md

 /etc/init.d/wansensing enabled && echo on
 ```
 ### Enable `wwan`
-`wwan` is the 4G interface.
-Here we need to enable it
+`wwan` is the 4G interface which needs to be enabled.

 ```
 # Check status